 It was my second week of living with my host family in Quito, Ecuador and we were all gathered around the dining table discussing Rucu Pichincha.
-At the table were the two middle-aged Ecuadorian sisters who acted as my host moms, my two host sisters who were also learning Spanish (one from Switzerland, the other from Germany), myself, and two previous host students who had stayed with my host moms whose mastery of Spanish was impressive.
+At the table were the two middle-aged Ecuadorian sisters who acted as my host moms, my two host sisters who were also learning Spanish (one from Switzerland, the other from Germany), myself, and two previous host students who had stayed with my host moms and whose mastery of Spanish was impressive.
 The two previous students, who hailed from two countries in Europe I can’t quite remember, were talking about their prior time in Quito and the adventures on which they embarked, such as hiking up Rucu Pichincha.
 The two recounted that they had hiked with a large international group, and the only person who hadn’t made it to the top was an American.
 Everyone looked pointedly at me, as I was the only one from the U.S. at the table.
 Well, that’s not going to be me, I thought to myself.
 I know how to hike.
 Little did I know how wrong I was.

 To start, Mount Pichincha buffers the city of Quito to the west.
 Technically an active volcano, Pichincha towers above Quito at 4,696m (15,400 ft).
-My host sister and I had already decided we were going to hike the route with a friend of ours that upcoming weekend, at which time she pointed out the route was scored by a hiking/climbing difficulty system I was not familiar with, placing it at a moderate difficulty with some scrambling required.
+My host sister and I had already decided we were going to hike the route with a friend of ours that upcoming weekend, at which time she pointed out the route was scored by a hiking/climbing difficulty system with which I was not familiar, placing it at a moderate difficulty with some scrambling required.
 Not a problem, I thought.
 I considered myself to be decently in shape, having lived in Washington, DC for three years and therefore accustomed to walking everywhere.
 I hiked semi-regularly during the year, walked every day, and even rode my bike a handful of times a month.
 Plus, I had been attending fitness classes on a regular schedule for the past few years.
 While I may not have been exactly surpassing all of the American Heart Association’s recommendations for a healthy lifestyle, compared to the average person in the U.S. I was doing pretty darn good.
 Unfortunately I forgot to factor in the fact that U.S. culture is propelled by 8-hour-a-day desk jobs and 2-hour-a-day car commutes, leaving us little to no time to try and make up the deficiency in physical activity by spending half an hour at the gym twice a week.

 I had heard about difficulties others had experienced in hiking at high altitudes, but had just completed a 4-hour hike the weekend before, albeit at a much lower altitude, that had gone fairly seamlessly.
 So my host sister and I set off one Saturday morning in October of 2018 with our backpacks filled with essential supplies and ready to get our fitness on.